-To be registered as student of the (Research) Master Latin American Studies.
+To be registered as a student in a (Research) Master programme.

 This course focuses on the main developmental strategies and policies which are currently deployed by several Latin American governments to deal with major problems such as poverty and public security, and in the field of education.
 A selection of specific policies are analyzed in detail, looking at their formulation and implementation, achievements, and limitations.
-Also attention is given to the reactions and alternative proposals to these state initiatives coming from social movements and Non-Governmental Organizations.
+Also attention is given to the reactions and alternative proposals to these state initiatives coming from civil society, including social movements and non-governmental organizations.

-Learn to analyze a specific historical, social and cultural situation in a wider perspective (i.e. the relationship between state and civil society, from the perspective of both the formulation and implementation of social policies).
-This course also aims to deepen the students’ knowledge on various historical, political, social, cultural and technical aspects which are determining factors at the formulation and implementation of public policies in Latin America.
-They have to apply their knowledge of some mega-discussion on public policies to their individual research topics.
+Learn to analyze a specific historical, social and cultural situation in a wider perspective (i.e. the relationship between state and civil society, from the perspective of both the formulation and implementation of social/public policies).

 Mode of instruction